saktikanta/Python_Knowledge/README.md

 calling type_inst.a_method() returns: This is an instance of <class '__main__.a_type'>
 ```

+The below print statement also gives the same result

 print('The Type of a_type() is: ', type(a_type()))

 print('calling a_type().a_method() returns:', a_type().a_method())

 ### Basic class defination whic is same as above type defination